infiniflow/infinity/docs/references/pysdk_api_reference.md

 #### data: `list[dict[str, Any]]]` (not empty), *Required*

 A list of dictionaries where each key indicates a column name and each value indicates the new value for the corresponding cell.
 This list must not be empty.
-Note that updating columns with a vector data type is not yet supported.

 ### Returns